Archive for the ‘Estate Structures’ Category

 Round Building Damage

-The extreme winter conditions have had a toll on the roads and many buildings, however I was dismayed to discover that the Round Building in Parlington Park, classed as either a Deer Shelter, or Cattle Shelter according to the listing on English Heritage, had partly collapsed no doubt due to the movement caused by frost followed by thawing conditions.
-Hopefully it can be re-instated in the near future before it gets any worse.
-I have written about it previously, the design was by William Lindley, a Doncaster architect who trained under the famous Yorkshireman John Carr.
-Further information about the structure is on the Parlington History site here, about a third way down the page is a QuickTime VR 360° panorama taken inside the building late last year.
+The extreme winter conditions have had a toll on the roads and many buildings, however I was dismayed to discover that the Round Building in Parlington Park, classed as either a Deer Shelter, or Cattle Shelter according to the listing on English Heritage, had partly collapsed no doubt due to the movement caused by frost followed by thawing conditions.… Read the full article

 The Round House